rust-lang/rust/doc/tutorial/syntax.md

 An attribute without a semicolon following it applies to the definition that follows it.
-When terminated with a semicolon, it applies to the module or crate.
+When terminated with a semicolon, it applies to the module or crate in which it appears.

 ## Syntax extensions